Restaurant Food Cost: Complete Guide

 Most restaurants operate between 25% and 35%, depending on concept and market conditions.

-How can I reduce food cost?
+How do you reduce food cost?

 Why is my food cost too high?